This Factsheet is about complaints about Housing Repairs. It should be read together with our general information available here.

 As a landlord, the council or housing association is legally responsible for carrying out certain repairs.
-The law states that the problem must first be brought to the attention of the landlord and the landlord must also have been given a reasonable opportunity to carry out the repair before you can complain to the Ombudsman.
+The law states that the problem must first be brought to the attention of the landlord and the landlord must also have been given a reasonable opportunity to carry out the repair before you can complain to us.

 A tenant has some maintenance responsibilities which can be found in your tenancy agreement.